cscart/docs/upgrade/importing_a_store.rst

 3.1.
 Go to **Add-ons → Store Import**.

 3.2.
-On the opened page enter the server path to the existing 2.2.4/2.2.5 or 3.0.x store.
+On the opened page enter the server path to the old store.

      It is the path where your existing store is installed on the server.
 For example, on UNIX-based systems it should look something similar to */var/www/examplestore*, and on Windows it will be something like *C:/examplestore*.